jh222xk/pophub/README.md

 Those components in `composer.json` certainly has some dependencies as well.
 (Hopefully those will be installed without problems).

+If `composer install` fails it may depend on the --dev specific dependencies.
+They use **cURL** so enable it or skip those dependencies running `composer install --no-dev` instead.

+**KEEP IN MIND** if you run using `composer install --no-dev` you cannot run tests.

 **Memcached** and **MySQL** is a dependency as well.

 ## Local version